emidiovaleretto/covid-19-webapp-ms2-project/README.md

 3. **[Wireframes](https://balsamiq.com/wireframes/)** : was used to create the mockups in the planning stage.

-4. **[Icon Archive](https://icons.iconarchive.com/)** : was used to display the flag of each chosen country.
+4. **[Flagpedia.net](https://flagpedia.net/)** : Flagpedia.net is a website that provide a source of country flags of the world.
+I downloaded all country flags from this website and saved it in the all-countries-flag folder on my own directory.

-* Basically I take the URL and replace its last part with the name of the country.
-For example, the URL is https://icons.iconarchive.com/icons/wikipedia/flags/1024/<code>the-country-chosen.png</code>. if I want to display the Irish flag I just replace IE-Ireland-Flag-icon.png OR BR-Brazil-Flag-icon.png to display the Brazilian flag and so on. it works perfectly fine.
+5. **[Tiny PNG](https://tinypng.com/)** : was used to reduce the size of the images throughout the page.

 -----